 Shared Governance is a system of university decision-making that formally brings together faculty, administrators, and students to approve and review university policy.
 Ohio State’s robust Shared Governance system includes the University Senate, as well as many university committees.
 Each of these bodies gives full voting and participation rights to its student members.
 Ohio State students are quite fortunate in this respect, as student involvement is less formalized at many other universities.

 To USG, Shared Governance is where we apply our student advocacy to real policy proposals.
 Projects from USG Cabinet Committees and resolutions from USG General Assembly can be introduced into the Shared Governance system for higher-level discussion and consensus-building.
 Ideas approved via Shared Governance are generally enacted by university administrators.

 About University Senate

 University Senate legislates educational and academic policy on behalf of the Board of Trustees.
 There are 137 members, with a faculty majority of 70.
 The 26 undergraduate Senators are appointed by USG.
-Click here to learn more on the Senate website.
+You can visit the University Senate website at https://senate.osu.edu to learn more.